syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Automation-Id.md

 ## Automation Id for template content

-To access the template elements from the script, set AutomationId directly to the template view's from the sample level.
+To access the template elements from the script, set `AutomationId` directly to the template view's from the sample level.

-Refer the below image to know the AutomationId values of the template content of the PopupView.
+Refer the below image to know the `AutomationId` values of the template content of the PopupView.

 ![Automation Id format for template content of popupView](PopupLayout_images/AutomationId_PopupContent.png)

-Following code snippet explains setting automation Id for the template content.
+Following code snippet explains setting `AutomationId` for the template content.

 {% tabs %}
 {% highlight xaml %}